neiljaywarner/NJW_Android_Host_May9/README.md

 - More complex communication between Flutter and native code
 - Requires management of multiple Flutter engines
 - More code maintenance across multiple platforms

+### Native and Flutter UI Integration

+This project shows how to effectively combine native Android UI elements with Flutter:

+1. **Native App Bar**: The top app bar is implemented in native Android (Kotlin)
+   - Shows the title of the current tab
+   - Consistently present across all screens

+2. **Flutter Content**: The content area uses Flutter for dynamic rendering
+   - Takes advantage of Flutter's UI capabilities within the native framework
+   - Demonstrates proper nesting of UI components across platforms

+3. **Tab-specific Back Stacks**: Each tab maintains its own navigation state
+   - Flutter back stack is properly preserved when switching between tabs
+   - Users can navigate back through previously visited screens within each tab

 ## Getting Started